blinklet/learning/data-science/pandas-data-from-database.md

           8   Laura Callahan            IT Staff              0
 ```

-Now all the employees records are in the dataframe that was grouped so we see that five employees supported no customers.
+We see that five employees supported no customers.
 This makes sense when you look at the employees' titles.

 ## The *read_sql_query* function

-When working with large amounts of data, you may prefer to perform most of your data join, grouping, and filter operations on the database server instead of locally on your PC.
+When working with large amounts of data, you may prefer to perform most of your data joins, grouping, and filter operations on the database server instead of locally on your PC.
 The Pandas *read_sql_query* enables you to send an SQL query to the database and then load the selected data into a dataframe.

 ### Selecting data